spring-epfl/WF4NYM-artifacts/ARTIFACT-APPENDIX.md

 ## Limitations

-The following aspects should be noted when reproducing results:

-1. **Traffic Collection**:
+**Traffic Collection**:
 - The original traffic collection scripts in `captures/` are provided but are **not reproducible** for artifact evaluation
 - Requires specific network setup (Tor/Nym clients, network configuration) and **Nym API keys**
 - Traffic capture is a **long-running process** (days to weeks depending on the dataset size)
 - Network conditions, Tor circuit selection, and Nym network state vary over time, so recaptured traffic will differ from our datasets
 - **Mitigation**: We provide complete pre-captured datasets for all experiments, so reviewers do not need to run the capture scripts

-2. **Training Variability**:
-   - Neural network training is non-deterministic even with fixed random seeds due to GPU parallelism and framework differences
-   - Results may vary by 2-5% across training runs
-   - 5-fold cross-validation provides more robust evaluation but increases training time

-3. **Computational Resources**:
-   - WF attack training (especially DF and Tik-Tok models) benefits significantly from GPU acceleration
-   - Training on CPU is possible but takes 4-5x longer
-   - Full 5-fold CV on all 33 dataset configurations is time-intensive

-4. **ExplainWF Framework**:
-   - Requires cloning and patching the external ExplainWF repository
-   - Our modifications are provided as a patch file in `WF_attacks/explainwf_modifications.patch`
-   - See `WF_attacks/README.md` for detailed integration instructions

-Despite these limitations, the artifact is **Functional** (all components can be executed) and **Reproduced** (main results can be validated within acceptable variance).
+Despite this limitation, the artifact is **Functional** (all components can be executed) and **Reproduced** (main results can be validated within acceptable variance).

 ## Notes on Reusability

-This artifact is designed for reuse and extension beyond the paper:

 **Modularity**:
 Each component can be used independently: